-Because Ketamine works on an entirely different neurotransmitter than other antidepressants, it is often effective when other antidepressants have not provided any, or minimal reductions in symptoms.
+Because Ketamine acts on different systems that than other antidepressants, it is often effective when antidepressants or opiate pain medication have not provided any, or only minimal reductions in symptoms.

+Certain doses of ketamine are known to increase the expression of "brain-derived neurotrophic factor" (BDNF).
 BDNF is a protein that encourages the growth of new neurons and synapses.
-Ketamine increases the expression of this protein in the brain significantly.
 Chronic stress, chronic pain, depression, anxiety, inflammation, and PTSD can damage the brain over time.
 Increasing BDNF is crucial to repair what has been damaged.
-This is how Ketamine helps to “re-wire” the brain, which is the primary aim of Ketamine Assisted Therapy.
+Increasing the expression of BDNF is how Ketamine helps to “re-wire” the brain, which is the primary aim of the Ketamine Assisted Psychotherapy Therapy process.

-Inflammation is a causal factor in mood disorders.
-Reduction of inflammation is also a primary modality in treating pain conditions.
-Ketamine decreases the levels of inflammatory compounds in the brain.
+Inflammation is a causal factor in mood disorders like depression.
+Reducing inflammation is a key element in the treatment of mood and pain conditions.
+Ketamine is known to decrease the levels of inflammatory compounds in the brain and body.
 Specifically, it decreases IL-1, IL-6, TNF-a, CRP, and MCP-1.
-Ketamine’s anti-inflammatory actions are an important aspect of how it works in both the treatment of mood disorders and pain conditions.

 When someone is in pain for a long time, their brain gets used to receiving pain signals.

-Eventually, the brain becomes hyper-reactive to painful stimulus.
-Chronic pain patients find themselves always in at least some pain.
+Eventually, the brain becomes hyper-sensitive to painful stimulus.
+Most chronic pain patients find themselves always in at least some pain.

 Ketamine interrupts these signals and gives the brain a chance to “reset” the way that it’s registering the amount of pain it receives.